Veterinary Personal Statement Extra-Curricular Activities

 • An introduction explaining their motivations to study Veterinary medicine.

-• A middle paragraph explaining about work experience.
+• A middle paragraph explaining about work experience which could include a young vet experience programme.

 • A paragraph (or two) at the end where you talk about your personal achievements, hobbies, academic achievements etc.